-Generally speaking, in order to grant a preliminary injunction, it is necessary to comply with certain requisites, such as that the holder of the industrial property right has applied to the products, packaging or wrapping of the products protected by the patent, the marking indications, or, by some other means, have made it public knowledge that there is a protected industrial property right.
+Generally speaking, in order to grant a preliminary injunction, it is necessary to comply with certain requisites, such as that the holder of the Industrial Property right has applied to the products, packaging or wrapping of the products protected by the patent, the marking indications, or, by some other means, has made it public knowledge that there is a protected Industrial Property right.

-Other pertinent requisites can be found in Article 199bis 1, which requires that the requesting party complies with the following as well:
+Other pertinent requisites can be found in article 199bis 1, which requires that the requesting party also complies with the following:

-- I. Prove that they hold a patent right and any of the following in addition: - a) The existence of an infringement to his right. - b) That the infringement to his right will be imminent. - The existence of the likelihood of irreparable damages suffered - d) The existence of justified fear that the evidence will be destroyed, concealed or altered. - II.
-Grant sufficient bond in order to warrant the damages which would be caused to the person against whom the measures are demanded - III.
-Provide the IMPI with the information necessary for the identification of the goods or establishments in which or where the infringement to industrial property rights is occurring.
+- Prove that they hold a patent right and any of the following in addition: - a) The existence of an infringement to his right. - b) That the infringement to his right will be imminent. - c) The existence of the likelihood of irreparable damages suffered. - d) The existence of justified fear that the evidence will be destroyed, concealed or altered. - II.
+Grant sufficient bond in order to warrant the damages which would be caused to the person against whom the measures are demanded. - III.
+Provide the IMPI with the information necessary for the identification of the goods or establishments in which or where the infringement to Industrial Property rights is occurring.